 #7 Great for Production: Advantage

 The fourth advantage to a MIG welder is that it can be a whole lot easier to control and operate overall in a production setting.
-If you’ve ever used a MIG welder you’ll understand when I say this that these welders just work.
+If you’ve ever used a MIG welder you’ll understand when I say that these welders just work.

 Now you can do that to a degree with a stick and TIG welders but MIG just works and you don’t have to do a lot of extra work to keep it going.

 So if you are running a small business or hobby shop like me then MIG is the only type of welder you should buy.

 In number eight I want to talk about cost when it comes to MIG welding replacing consumables.
 Consumable as the parts on your welder that get replaced regularly.

 MIG welders are designed like this so you can replace smaller parts instead of the whole machine.
 Typical consumables consist of:

 - Welding Tips